 As the trail traveled through the pasture, in the mountains to the northwest, I could just make out domes from the telescopes at the Palomar Observatory.

 Shortly after leaving the pasture, the trail passed through part of a physical challenge obstacle course, before roughly following the Agua Caliente Creek for a few miles, crossing it a few times and providing a few options for good water for the day.

 After about six miles, I stopped at one of the creek crossings for a snack and to get more water.
-Three different groups of hikers passed me while I was there (Kaylee and James; Hulkspiration, his wife, and Cowbell; and Mountain Goat and her two friends), all of which I wound up passing later in the day.
+Three different groups of hikers passed me while I was there (Kaylee and James; Hulkspiration, Sierra, and Cowbell; and Mountain Goat and her two friends), all of which I wound up passing later in the day.
 This break started off unnecessarily long, and then got longer as I was leaving and discovered there were ticks crawling on my pack.
 This then required unpacking everything, checking all my stuff for ticks, and repacking everything, hoping I didn’t miss any.
 My pack will definitely not be in the tent with me tonight.